ServiceStack/ServiceStack.Text/README.md

 For reasons outlined [in this blog post](http://www.servicestack.net/mythz_blog/?p=344) I decided to re-use *TypeSerializer's* text processing-core to create ServiceStack.JsonSerializer - the fastest JSON Serializer for .NET.
 Based on the [Northwind Benchmarks](http://www.servicestack.net/benchmarks/NorthwindDatabaseRowsSerialization.100000-times.2010-08-17.html) it's *3.6x* faster than .NET's BCL JsonDataContractSerializer and *3x* faster then the previous fastest JSON serializer benchmarked - [JSON.NET](http://json.codeplex.com/).

-A comprehensive list of benchmarks are maintained at [servicestack.net/benchmarks](http://http://www.servicestack.net/benchmarks).
+A comprehensive set of other .NET benchmarks are maintained at [servicestack.net/benchmarks](http://www.servicestack.net/benchmarks/).

 ## ServiceStack.CsvSerializer
 As CSV is an important format in many data access and migration scenarios, it became [the latest format included in ServiceStack](https://github.com/ServiceStack/ServiceStack/wiki/ServiceStack-CSV-Format) which allows all your existing web services to take advantage of the new format without config or code-changes.
 As its built using the same tech that makes the JSON and JSV serializers so fast, we expect it to be the fastest POCO CSV Serializer for .NET.